Nico Harrison

-Nico Tyrone Harrison (born December 28, 1972) is an American professional basketball executive who was the president of basketball operations and general manager of the Dallas Mavericks of the National Basketball Association (NBA) from 2021 to 2025.
+Nico Tyrone Harrison (born December 28, 1972) is an American former professional basketball executive and player who was the president of basketball operations and general manager of the Dallas Mavericks of the National Basketball Association (NBA) from 2021 to 2025.

-After playing college basketball for the Army Black Knights and Montana State Bobcats, Harrison played professionally in Belgium, Japan, the International Basketball Association, and Lebanon for five years.
-In 2002, Harrison began a 19-year career at Nike, Inc., ultimately rising to the position of Vice President of North American basketball operations.
+In 2021, Harrison succeeded Donnie Nelson as the general manager and president of basketball operations for the Dallas Mavericks.
+On the night of February 1–2, 2025, Harrison and Los Angeles Lakers general manager Rob Pelinka executed the Luka Dončić–Anthony Davis trade, one of the most criticized trades in NBA history.
+The trade was met with overwhelming negativity from Mavericks fans and media.

-In 2021, Harrison succeeded Donnie Nelson appointed as the general manager and president of basketball operations for the Dallas Mavericks.
-On the night of February 1–2, 2025, Harrison and Los Angeles Lakers general manager Rob Pelinka executed the Luka Dončić–Anthony Davis trade, one of the most controversial trades in NBA history.
-The trade was met with overwhelmingly negative reactions from Mavericks fans and media.
+Following the Mavericks' sluggish start to the 2025–26 season and continued negativity from the fan base, On November 11, 2025, Mavericks governor Patrick Dumont announced the organization had fired Harrison.

-On November 11, 2025, after receiving continued negativity from the Mavericks fan base following the team's sluggish start to the 2025–26 season, Mavericks governor Patrick Dumont announced Harrison's departure from the organization.
+Harrison has since been widely regarded as one of the worst general managers in recent NBA history.